 CARING FOR A CHILD'S TEETH

-If your child loses an adult (permanent) tooth during a fall or other injury, see broken or knocked out tooth for first aid instructions.
+- Teach your child how to play safe and what to do if a tooth is broken or knocked out.
 If you act quickly, you can often save the tooth.